The Name of the Wind: Writing history

 Rothfuss wrote The Name of the Wind while working on his Bachelor of Arts in English.
 He drew inspiration from the idea that he wanted a completely new kind of book without the generic characteristics of fantasy.

-A sequel entitled The Wise Man's Fear was released on March 1, 2011, by DAW Books.
+A sequel, The Wise Man's Fear, was released on March 1, 2011, by DAW Books.

 Plot

-The Kingkiller Chronicle takes place in the fictional world of Temerant, a large continent of which the known part, called the Four Corners of Civilization, is divided into several distinct nations and cultures.
-Much of the world follows a faith vaguely similar to medieval Christianity.
+The Kingkiller Chronicle is set in Temerant, a large, fictional continent of which the known part, called the Four Corners of Civilization, is divided into several distinct nations and cultures, much of whom follow a faith vaguely similar to medieval Christianity.
 Coexisting alongside the mortal world is the realm of the Fae, a parallel universe inhabited by supernatural creatures which can move between the two realms only when the moon is full.
-Magic exists in Temerant, too, but obeys a well-defined set of rules and principles that can only be exploited by those who have trained in its professional and scientific use.
+Magic exists in Temerant, too, but obeys a well-defined set of rules and principles that are only exploitable by those who have trained in its professional and scientific use.

 As the novel begins, the reader hears an old storyteller speaking of a famous old wizard called Taborlin the Great, who was captured by evil beings called the Chandrian.
 Escaping them, Taborlin fell from a great height—but since he knew the "Name of the Wind", he called it and the Wind came and set him down safely.
 In later parts of the book, characters are often skeptical of such stories.
 Some kinds of magic are taught in the university as academic disciplines and have daily-life applications (those who can afford it are able to buy magical lamps, for example, much better than the candles used by poorer people).
 However, most of the population does not have reliable knowledge of the magical disciplines and many still doubt that magicians can truly call upon the Wind.
 The Chandrian—whose appearance is supposedly heralded by flames turning blue—are often dismissed as mythical bogeymen.

 In the rural town of Newarre, the Waystone Inn is managed by an innkeeper named Kote and his assistant Bast.
 It is revealed that Kote is actually the renowned Kvothe: an unequaled sword fighter, magician, and musician, rumored to have killed a king—earning the title Kingkiller—and caused the present war in which the civilized world is embroiled.
 Bast is Kvothe's assistant and student and a prince of the Fae.
-Kvothe has gone into hiding and assumed the identity of Kote in order to keep a low profile.
-Kvothe saves a traveling scribe known as Chronicler from spider-like creatures called scrael, whereupon Chronicler, recognizing Kvothe, asks to record his story.
-Upon consenting, Kvothe tells Chronicler that this will take three days (corresponding to the planned trilogy of novels).
+Kvothe has gone into hiding and assumed the identity of Kote to keep a low profile, and one night saves Chronicler, a traveling scribe, from spider-like creatures called scrael, whereupon Chronicler, recognizing Kvothe, asks to record his story.
+Upon consenting, Kvothe tells Chronicler it will take three days (corresponding to the planned trilogy of novels).